 Shares of different Classes may from time to time be issued in respect of each Subfund.
-The differences between Classes may be the minimum subscription, the minimum holding, the charges to be borne and/or the Class Currency, as detailed in Appendix I. In most cases either net or gross income Shares or net or gross accumulation Shares are offered.
+The differences between Classes may be the minimum subscription, the minimum holding, the charges to be borne and/or the Class Currency, as detailed in Appendix I. In most cases either income Shares accumulation Shares are offered.
 The Classes currently available in each Sub-fund are set out in Appendix I.